NASA-IMPACT/SNWG-Participant-Dashboard/_tabs/Part 2: Implementation.md

 ### Implementation to Operations

-*After a successful Formulation to Implementation DG review, the project enters the implementation phase.
+*After a successful Formulation to Implementation DG review, the project enters the Implementation phase.
 Here, the planned activities are carried out as described in the Project Plan, following the scheduled costs and timelines.
 Periodic reviews and milestone assessments are conducted as outlined in the Project Plan.
-The implementation phase concludes either by moving into the operational phase or, for projects without an operational phase, by completing closeout activities like archiving data/information and undergoing a Project Closeout DG review.*
+The Implementation phase concludes either by moving into the operational phase.
+For projects without an operational phase the Implementation phase is concluded by completing closeout activities like archiving data/information and undergoing a Project Closeout DG review.*

 **What you need to do before**
 <br>